 Also Read: Essay on Coronavirus Pandemic in India

 To make the board exams of classes 10 and 12 easier, the core competencies have to be tested instead of memorized facts, all students are allowed to take the exam twice.

 An independent authority to regulate both public and private schools.
 There is no rigid separation between educational streams, extra-curriculum, vocational steam in schools.
-Vocational education starting at class 6 with an internship.
+Vocational education starts at class 6 with an internship.